RichardLitt/octobuild/index.md

 Just saying you're working on a project and telling others, I've found, is monumentally helpful towards *getting it done*.
 And that's what we're all about.
 So tell us what we're working on.
 This is just for October - like [NaNoWriMo](http://nanowrimo.org/), having a timeline helps.
 Unlike NaNoWriMo, no one is keeping score, and you don't have to finish it or not.
 I'll check up with you at the end of October to ask how you've done, and post a list of finished projects or work done.

-## You Can Add To It

-by going here: https://github.com/RichardLitt/octobuild/edit/gh-pages/README.md.
-That's all!
-Add your name and a link and a short paragraph.

-## If you want email updates
+## If you want email updates sometimes

 [Sign up here.](http://eepurl.com/3O-JL)